How do bacteriophages work?

 Note: Not all bacteriophages lyse cells; some, such as filamentous bacteriophages, have distinct life cycles in which they use the bacteria’s sex pilli to infect and exit the cell.
 Find out more about filamentous phages here

 Generally, these viruses are classified into two groups based on their mode of infection: lytic phages and temperate phages.
 Lytic phages immediately begin replicating inside the bacterial cells and cause the cells to lyse.
-In contrast, temperate phages enter a latent, or inactive, state inside the bacterial cell.
+In contrast,

 The rise of drug-resistant bacteria